Andaeiii/SmartQueue-/readme.md

 ## Client

-Built and was supposed to be deployed upon approval by DPR - Department of Petroleum Resources in Nigeria.
+Built and was supposed to be deployed upon approval by the client and designated bodies.